spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 ### Phase 8

-The customer is redirected back to a PDP—page.
+The customer is redirected back to the PDP.

 ## Product configuration data flow on the Cart page

-When configuration starts on Yves, from the Cart page, the product configuration data flow consists of the following phases:
+When configuration starts on Yves, from the **Cart** page, the product configuration data flow consists of the following phases:

 ### Phase 1